anton-k/reader-pattern-servant-app/README.md

 in the environment of the reader.
 And update it with usual STM routines.
 We need `TVar` or similiar for concurrent access.

-For example if our service has configs that can be update by service admins over methods without restarting of the server:
+For example if our service has configs that can be updated by service admins over methods without restarting of the server:

 ```haskell